Lens10/tagtrue-redirect/README.md

 ## Performance

-I ran some [Apache Bench](https://httpd.apache.org/docs/2.2/programs/ab.html) tests against this application and it handled around 100 reqs/s for https and 200 reqs/s for https.
+I ran some [Apache Bench](https://httpd.apache.org/docs/2.2/programs/ab.html) tests against this application and it handled around 100 reqs/s for https and 200 reqs/s for http.
 The hosting costs in Heroku are USD 27/mo ($20 for the SSL add-on, $7 for the hobby Dyno).

 ## Development